jedavidson/comp6771-notes/README.md

 public:
     auto say_hi() -> void override {
         // we now have to implement it in any derived classes
-        // it's non-pure virtual, so behaves as normal }
+        // say_hi becomes non-pure virtual for any further subclasses of derived }
 };